caio-a18/ai-dj/aws/README.md

 - SQS queue (+ DLQ) for async processing
 - Cognito User Pool and App Client for auth
 - API Gateway + Lambda (FastAPI) for REST endpoints
-- Worker Lambda subscribed to SQS for Bedrock+Spotify orchestration (placeholder)
+- Worker Lambda subscribed to SQS for Spotify orchestration (placeholder)

 See detailed deployment/setup steps at the bottom of this file.